Disrupting Cancer: Systemic Problems, Systemic Solutions

 Cancer isn't caused by a single event or exposure, but a collection of conditions or events that produces cancer in an individual person or cancer patterns in populations.
 That means there are multiple opportunities and strategies for preventing or “disrupting” accumulation of these contributing causes—in individuals and populations—before cancer develops.

-Using an eco-social model, Dr. Ted Schettler will address the web of causation of cancer in populations, and multi-level opportunities for prevention.
-Dr. Todd Whitehouse will focus on environmental exposures and an example of cancer, childhood leukemia, including some surprising examples of risk factors, including paternal smoking before conception, home remodeling, air pollution, chemical solvents and certain pesticides.
-He will highlight examples from “Stephen’s story,” a chapter in the award-winning A Story of Health eBook and continuing education course, which has recently been updated with the latest science.
+Using an eco-social model, Dr. Ted Schettler addressed the web of causation of cancer in populations, and multi-level opportunities for prevention.
+Dr. Todd Whitehead focused on environmental exposures and an example of cancer, childhood leukemia, including some surprising examples of risk factors, including paternal smoking before conception, home remodeling, air pollution, chemical solvents and certain pesticides.
+He highlighted examples from “Stephen’s story,” a chapter in the award-winning A Story of Health eBook and continuing education course, which has recently been updated with the latest science.

 Ted Schettler, MD, MPH, is the Science Director of Science and Environmental Health Network (SEHN).
 He received his MD from Case-Western Reserve University and a master's degree in public health from the Harvard School of Public Health.
 He practiced medicine for many years in New England.
 Ted has worked extensively with community groups and non-governmental organizations throughout the US and internationally, addressing many aspects of human health and the environment.
 He has served on advisory committees of the US EPA and National Academy of Sciences.